-For all Championships and Games the "B" test will be used unless specified differently by the FEI.
+The dressage test Ffor all Championships and Games taking place in the year, shall be selected and published by the Eventing Committee by the 1st of January. the "B" test will be used unless specified differently by the FEI.

 543.2 Number of Tests to be judged by day